noahbuscher/macaw/README.md

 Macaw
 =====

-Macaw is a simple PHP router.
+Macaw is a simple, open source PHP router.
 It's super small (~150 LOC), fast, and sexy.
+This class allows you to jus throw it into your project and start using it immediately.

 ### Install